riddhisht/Sentiment-Analyser/README.md

 # Sentiment Analysis Web Application

 ## Overview
 This project is a Flask-based web application that performs sentiment analysis on sentences using Natural Language Processing (NLP) techniques.
-It classifies text into positive or negative sentiments with high accuracy.
+It classifies text into positive or negative sentiments.

 ## Features
 - Real-time sentiment analysis of user input